 Developers can access the lifecycle.
-In addition to render, they can access load, serialize and deserialize, configuration changes, and more.
+Also to render, they can access load, serialize and deserialize, configuration changes, and more.

-You can use any browser framework you like: React, Handlebars, Knockout, AngularJS, and more.
+You can use any browser framework you like: React, Handlebars, Knockout, Angular, and more.

 The toolchain is based on common open source client development tools like npm, TypeScript, Yeoman, webpack, and gulp.